-Canopy cover plays an important role in creating walkable and l encouraging people to linger longer.
+Canopy cover plays an important role in creating walkable and liveable neighbourhoods and encouraging people to linger longer.

 The Pickle District's urban canopy is very low.
-Some mature tree perimeter, particularly at Sutherland Reserve and the Old Aberd streets throughout are severely lacking.
-Some young trees were Cleaver and Golding Streets as part of the street upgrades.
+Some mature trees can be found around the perimeter, particularly at Sutherland Reserve and the Old Aberdeen Place verge, but the streets throughout are severely lacking.
+Some young trees were recently planted along Cleaver and Golding Streets as part of the street upgrades.

-The Pickle District is included in Western Power's Vincent Under West Perth Project Area 1190, where the remainder of the distric Detailed design is anticipated to occur in 2025 and construction opportunities to allow additional street tree planting and for tree without the restriction of power lines.
+The Pickle District is included in Western Power's Vincent Underground Power Project, West Perth Project Area 1190, where the remainder of the district will be under grounded.
+Detailed design is anticipated to occur in 2025 and construction in 2027.
+This will present opportunities to allow additional street tree planting and for trees to mature and canopy to without the restriction of power lines.

-The City will develop an Urban Forest Plan for the PDPF area tha
+The City will develop an Urban Forest Plan for the PDPF area that will:

-- Review existing challenges in establishing mature trees with environment; - Recommend suitable tree species; and - Identify tree planting opportunities in median strips, verge,
+- Review existing challenges in establishing mature trees with canopy coverage in the built environment; - Recommend suitable tree species; and - · Identify tree planting opportunities in median strips, verge, footpath and parking areas.

-The City will develop and implement an Urban Forest Plan to im Pickle District and surrounding residential streets.
-It is anticipate the Urban Forest Plan will be delivered by developers seeking d community benefit.
+The City will develop and implement an Urban Forest Plan to improve the tree canopy in the Pickle District and surrounding residential streets.
+It is anticipated that actions identified in the Urban Forest Plan will be delivered by developers seeking development incentives for community benefit.

-Delivery Development Incentives for Community Benefit, Additional Crit Developers will have the opportunity to contribute towards act Plan for the PDPF area.
+Development Incentives for Community Benefit, Additional Criteria 4 - Priority Two Developers will have the opportunity to contribute towards actions in the City's Urban Forest Plan for the PDPF area.

-Timeframe: 2026/27 onwards Lead: City Budget: \$20,000 (Plan) Source: Inte
+Timeframe: 2026/27 onwards Lead: City Budget: \$20,000 (Plan) Source: Internal